2F-AI/.github/profile/README.md

 Welcome to **2F AI**!
 We specialize in developing artificial intelligence models, and our flagship project is **MuffinLM** (MuffinLM-Beta) – a lightweight text-generation AI built on LSTM and Transformer.

+---
+Update: We are currently planning on changing our name.
+---

 ## Our Team
 We are made from:
 - 2F AI Team what contributes to all the 2F AI projects.